bronwynbutcher/r-collab/README.md

 # r-collab

 Change Made By Eli Robinson

-This is a merge conflict
+This is Bronwyn making a merge conflict